-CAPITAL GROUP ULMA Construccion Polska S.A.
+ULMA Construccion Polska S.A.
 GENERAL INFORMATION

-Objects of activity
+Object of activity

-Objects of the Capital Group of ULMA Construccion Polska S.A. (hereinafter referred to as the "Group") are as follows:
+The object of activity of ULMA Construccion Polska S.A. is as follows:

-- rental and sale of construction scaffoldings and formworks, - custom-made designs for formwork and scaffolding applications, - export of construction services provided by the Group's companies, - sale of construction materials and resources as well as concrete accessories, - transport, equipment and repair activities, including the sale and rental of construction equipment.
+- rental and sale of construction scaffoldings and formworks, - custom-made designs for formwork and scaffolding applications, - export of construction services, - sale of construction materials and resources as well as concrete accessories,

-The parent company of ULMA Construccion Polska S.A. is a joint-stock company (hereinafter referred to as the "Company").
-The Company was established on 14 February 1989 under the name of Bauma Sp. z o.o. as a limited liability company (z o.o.), Reg.
-No. A.II - 2791.
+ULMA Construccion Polska S.A. is a joint-stock company ("Company").
+The Company was established on 14 February 1989 under the name of Bauma Sp. z o.o. as a limited liability company (z o.o.) and was registered in Rep. No. A.II - 2791.
 On 15 September 1995, it was transformed into a joint-stock company by virtue of a notary deed before notary Robert Dor at the Notary's Office in Warsaw, Reg.
 No. A 5500/95.
 On 29 October 2001, the District Court in Warsaw, XIV Economic Division of the National Court Register, entered the Company in the Register of Entrepreneurs under KRS No. 0000055818.
 On 6 November 2006, BAUMA S.A. was renamed ULMA Construccion Polska S.A. by virtue of Resolution No. 1 of the Extraordinary General Meeting of Shareholders.
 The relevant entry in the National Court Register was made on 14 November 2006.